AI Agent Index

 Limitations

-• Feature within Bing rather than a dedicated research product: no project management, no research history, no citation export, and limited discoverability compared to purpose-built tools like ChatGPT Deep Research or Perplexity AI that center their entire experience around agentic research workflows.
+• Feature within Bing rather than a dedicated research product: no project management, no research history, no citation export, and limited discoverability compared to purpose-built tools like ChatGPT Deep Research or Perplexity AI that center their entire experience on agentic research workflows.

 Exa AI